-- Cleaning has been increased in key areas of the Trust by the inhouse domestic team, such as main corridors, focusing on high touch areas such as public bathrooms, taps and door handles. - All waste and linen is disposed of in line with PHE guidance and with full discussion with our waste and linen providers. - Where possible single use equipment is used, is not possible all equipment is cleaned following the terminal electronic equipment e.g. mobile phones, desk phones, tablets, desktops & keyboards; rooms/areas where PPE is removed must be decontaminated, ideally timed to coincide with periods immediately after PPE removal by groups of staff; clean process.
-Reusable sterile equipment is decontaminated and sterilised by Steris All re-usable patient equipment is cleaned between each patient use and then at regular intervals e.g. weekly/monthly depending on type of reusable non-invasive care equipment is decontaminated: between each use after blood and/or body fluid contamination at regular predefined intervals as part of an equipment cleaning protocol before inspection, servicing or repair equipment; equipment and storage space in line with the guidance laid out in the National standards of cleanliness Decontamination and Disinfection policy in place which details cleaning guidance.
-All equipment requiring linen from possible and confirmed COVID-19 patients is managed in line with PHE and other national guidance and the appropriate precautions are taken; single use items are used where possible and according to single use policy; servicing or repair must have a decontamination form completed and attached to it before work undertaken Cleaning of patient equipment is documented in ward based cleaning charts reusable equipment is appropriately decontaminated in line with local and PHE and other national guidance and that actions in place to mitigate any identified risk; cleaning standards and frequencies are monitored in non-clinical areas with actions in place to resolve issues in maintaining a clean environment; where possible ventilation is maximised by opening windows where possible to assist the dilution of air.
-3. Ensure appropriate antimicrobial use antimicrobial resistance to optimise patient outcomes and to reduce the risk of a dverse events and Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and process are in place to ensure: arrangements for antimicrobial stewardship are maintained mandatory reporting requirements is adhered to and boards continue to maintain oversight Antimicrobial stewardship continues with a new antimicrobial pharmacist in post.
+- clean process. - Reusable sterile equipment is decontaminated and sterilised by Steris - All re-usable patient equipment is cleaned between each patient use and then at regular intervals e.g. weekly/monthly depending on type of equipment and storage space in line with the quidance laid out in the National standards of cleanliness - Decontamination and Disinfection policy in place which details cleaning guidance. - All equipment requiring servicing or repair must have a decontamination form completed and attached to it before work undertaken - Cleaning of patient equipment is documented in ward based cleaning charts that actions in place to mitigate any identified risk; cleaning standards and frequencies are monitored in non-clinical areas with actions in place to resolve issues in maintaining a clean environment; where possible ventilation is maximised by opening windows where possible to assist the dilution of air.
+Ensure appropriate antimicrobial use antimicrobial resistance to optimise patient outcomes and to reduce the risk of a dverse events and Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and process are in place to ensure: arrangements for antimicrobial stewardship are maintained mandatory reporting requirements is adhered to and boards continue to maintain oversight Antimicrobial stewardship continues with a new antimicrobial pharmacist in post.
 Monthly reporting continues.
 Antibiotic prophylaxis and alternative antibiotic therapy discussed with consultant microbiologist All mandatory reporting continues as normal with quarterly reports produced for Board.
 There has been no onsite Consultant Microbiology cover since February 2020 Antimicrobial pharmacist has left the Trust July 2021 update Lack of onsite Microbiology present raised at quarterly pathology review meeting and SLA being reviewed Antimicrobial task and finish group established and meeting twice a month to look at non-compliance with antimicrobial prescribing and identify ways to improve